jackrobertscott/authpack-client-190806/documents/api/Themes.md

 Options.

-- search `string?`: compared against name, themename, and email.
+- search `string?`: compared against name, code, and description.
 - limit `number?`: maximum number of themes returned.
 - skip `number?`: skip this number of themes.
 - page `number?`: skip this number of themes multiplied by the limit.